We may earn money or products from the companies mentioned in this post. At no extra cost to you, I only recommend products I have experience with.

 Google My Maps is a little different than Google Maps. here you can segment locations by type through layers.
 I use it more for organizing and sharing.
 However, it does show up on my Google Maps app.

 For instance, I am planning a trip to Boston.
 While it’s not a road trip, I am sorting things by attractions and dining destinations.
 We may not have a set itinerary, but I can easily find the places I’ve saved, click on it and get directions.
 I like this a little bit better than favorites in Google Maps simply because I can sort and organize even more.

 Google My Maps acts a little like Google Drive if you’re familiar with that.
 I can share my map with family members or the public.
 I can even pop a link in here.

-As you can see, I created a red star for the attractions we wish to see and a purple dining icon for the food we want to eat.
 I picked colors to code the food and attractions that stand out from the other points of interest on the map.